andreafortuna/autotimeliner/README.md

                         Timeframe used to filter the timeline (YYYY-MM-DD ..YYYY-MM-DD)
   -p CUSTOMPROFILE, --customprofile CUSTOMPROFILE
-                        Jump image identifcation and use a custom memory profile
+                        Jump image identification and use a custom memory profile
 ```

 ### Examples